jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 09-06-2025` Apply points remaining fix for multiple red pots in the same shot for player 2

 + `TODO:` To get to the final colour sequence, players 1 or 2, or both between them must have potted 15 red balls.
-In theory, either player could possibly pot these ted balls but not pot the following colour before they reach the colour sequence.
+In theory, either player could possibly pot these red balls but not pot the following colour before they reach the colour sequence.

-+ `TODO:` BUG: Players apply 2 succcessful red ball scores and then miss on next colour.
-A reduction of 16 points should be applied to `#points_remaining`
++ `TODO:` BUG: Players apply 2 successful red ball scores and then miss on following colour.
+A reduction of 16 points should be applied to `#points_remaining` (The colour not shot for followed by the missed colour)

 + `TODO:` BUG: Red Ball tallies for players 1 and 2 should be incremented independently of each other like the colour balls.